Cart 0

 Screen Shot 2021-07-28 at 10.43.24 PM.png

 Pooles Island Brewing Co. is a 10,000 square feet brewery and tap room in Middle River, MD.
-Led by Head Brewer, Patrick Jones, Pooles offers a core complement of signature beers plus a rotating selection of seasonal and experimental brews, all emphasizing the use of fresh and local ingredients whenever possible.
+Led by Head Brewer, Brian Burton, Pooles offers a core complement of signature beers plus a rotating selection of seasonal and experimental brews, all emphasizing the use of fresh and local ingredients whenever possible.
 Highlighting the tap room is our self-serve Tap Wall featuring 12 different styles of our beers.
 Our 3200 square foot tap room features an outdoor patio off the main room and a semi-private area for special events.
-Food service at the facility includes a rotating selection of popular local food trucks for patrons to enjoy on evenings and weekends.
+Food service at the facility includes Pooles Pizza

 Pooles Island Brewing Co.